999-juiceWRLD/cp_book_notes/chapter_5/README.md

 ## Generating Subsets

 We first consider the problem of generating all subsets of a set of $n$ elements.
 There are two common ways to achieve this, first one is using recursion and the latter is bit representation.

+I created the `get_subset()` method on my own because the code snippet given in the book was not explanatory.